-In 2017, 269 billion emails were sent and received every single day.
-By the end of 2019, it’s predicted that there will be 2.9 billion worldwide email users.
-That’s more than a third of the whole human population!
+In 2020, 306.4 billion emails were sent and received every single day.
+By the end of 2021, it’s predicted that there will be 4.6 billion worldwide email users.

-The email universe has a lot of traffic going through it, and it’s estimated that 79% of emails don’t even get opened.
-With the average office worker getting over 100 emails every day, it’s hardly surprising they don’t all get seen!
+The email universe has a lot of traffic going through it, and the average email open rate in 2021 is just 16.97%.
+With the average office worker getting over 120 emails every day, it’s hardly surprising they don’t all get seen!